Hendry-Lab/Pseudomonas_ecological_trap/README.md

-# Pseudomonas_ecological_trap
+# Fluorescent Deception

-This GitHub Repository includes all data and analysis relevent to the paper "Bioluminescent Betrayal: Insect-pathogenic fluorescent Pseudomonas can create an ecological trap for aphids" by Zahavah Rojer et al, 202X.
+This GitHub Repository includes all data and analysis relevent to the paper "Fluorescent Deception: Insect-pathogenic fluorescent *Pseudomonas* can create an ecological trap for aphids" by Zahavah Rojer et al, 202X.

 ## Table of Contents